MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/answer-prompts.md

 This endpoint allows the caller to export the document to a PDF file (in the form of binary data with Base64 encoding) using the instance ID and object ID of the document.
 Exporting to PDF is not a required part of the prompt workflow, but it is useful for confirming that the prompts have been applied correctly.

-## Answer Prompts with Specific Answers
+## Answer prompts with specific answers

 You can use REST APIs to provide prompt answers for three types of prompts applied to dossiers, documents, and reports.
 For these three prompt types, you can provide specific answers to prompts, choose to [use default prompt answers](#use-default-prompt-answers), or [close optional prompts without providing answers](#close-prompts-without-answers).
 You can also reset the status so that the dossier, document, or report will be re-prompted the next time it is run.